Our Pledge:

 As the Indigenous Peoples Forest Tenure Pledge nears its conclusion, this section offers reflections on its achievements and outlines key recommendations for the future.
 With IP/LC/ADP-driven solutions at the forefront of biodiversity and climate strategies, the pledge’s legacy sets the stage for new commitments at COP30 and beyond.

-Help spread the message for a #BoldNewPledge
+Help Spread the message for #ThePledgeWeWant

 Testimonies